 Susan Schneider Thomas

-Susan Schneider Thomas is in the Consumer Protection and Whistleblower/Qui Tam practice groups at Berger Montague.
-She concentrates her practice on qui tam litigation.
+Susan Schneider Thomas concentrates her practice on qui tam litigation.

 Ms. Thomas has substantial complex litigation experience.
-Before joining Berger Montague, she practiced law at two Philadelphia area firms, Schnader, Harrison, Segal & Lewis and Greenfield & Chimicles, where she was actively involved in the litigation of complex securities fraud and derivative actions.
+Before joining the Firm, she practiced law at two Philadelphia area firms, Schnader, Harrison, Segal & Lewis and Greenfield & Chimicles, where she was actively involved in the litigation of complex securities fraud and derivative actions.

 Upon joining the Firm, Ms. Thomas concentrated her practice on complex securities and derivative actions.
 In 1986, she joined in establishing Zlotnick & Thomas where she was a partner with primary responsibility for the litigation of several major class actions including Geist v.
 New Jersey Turnpike Authority, C.A.
 No. 92-2377 (D.N.J.), a bond redemption case that settled for $2.25 million and Burstein v.
 Applied Extrusion Technologies, C.A.
 No. 92-12166-PBS (D. Mass.), which settled for $3.4 million.